cent-ivan/hotel-booking-site/README.md

 ## Overview

- :clipboard: This project is a collaboration side project.
+ This project is a collaboration side project.
 Made as a hotel reservation system prototype for booking guest reservations online, and built with a front desk management system.
 The system is designed for online bookings, track rooms, guest management, and employee management.

-> ⚠️ **Note:** This project is still a work-in-progress and some features are incomplete due to contributor availability.
+> **Note:** This project is still a work-in-progress and some features are incomplete due to contributor availability.
 Contributions are welcome.
  ### Built With

 This section lists major frameworks/libraries used.